How to: Makeup for deep set & hooded eyes

 When you’re applying eyeshadow on deep set or hooded eyes, you’re always bringing the color way above your natural crease.
 Here you can see my natural crease – and where I actually contour my eye.
 I think of that as my “contour area” or “crease”, even though my natural crease is way lower.

 When you’re doing your makeup, make sure you can see some eyeshadow, when your eye is open and relaxed.
 Other than that, you can choose how high you want to bring the color.
-I always bring my color right where the natural shadow occurs under my brow bone (more on it on this post about my ultimate makeup trick!).
+I always bring my color right where the natural shadow occurs under my brow bone (more on it in my ultimate makeup trick for hooded and deep set eyes!).

 An open contour.